opensearch-project/documentation-website/_observing-your-data/ad/index.md

 1. Add in the detector details.
    - Enter a name and brief description.
 Make sure the name is unique and descriptive enough to help you to identify the purpose of the detector.
 1. Specify the data source.
    - For **Data source**, choose one or more indexes to use as the data source.
-Alternatively, you can use an alias or index patterns to choose multiple indexes.
+Alternatively, you can use an alias or index pattern to choose multiple indexes.
    - Detectors can use remote indexes.
 You can access them using the `cluster-name:index-name` pattern, as used in [cross-cluster search]({{site.url}}{{site.baseurl}}/search-plugins/cross-cluster-search/).
 Alternatively, you can select clusters and indexes in OpenSearch Dashboards 2.17 or later.
 For more information about configuring remote indexes with the Security plugin enabled, see [here]({{site.url}}{{site.baseurl}}/observing-your-data/ad/security/#selecting-remote-indexes-with-fine-grained-access-control).
    - (Optional) For **Data filter**, filter the index you chose as the data source.
 From the **Data filter** menu, choose **Add data filter**, and then design your filter query by selecting **Field**, **Operator**, and **Value**, or choose **Use query DSL** and add your own JSON filter query.
 Only [Boolean queries]({{site.url}}{{site.baseurl}}/query-dsl/compound/bool/) are supported for query domain-specific language (DSL).